brian14708/wh-briefings/statements-releases/2021-03/2021-03-25-statement-by-nsc-spokesperson-emily-horne-on-senior-administration-official-travel-to-mexico.md

 date: '2021-03-25'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/03/25/statement-by-nsc-spokesperson-emily-horne-on-senior-administration-official-travel-to-mexico/
 published_time: 2021-03-25 17:51:13-04:00
-title: Statement by NSC Spokesperson Emily Horne on Senior Administration Official Travel to Mexico
+title: "Statement by NSC Spokesperson Emily Horne on Senior Administration Official\
+  \ Travel to\_Mexico"
 ---

 Special Assistant to the President and Coordinator for the Southwest